Faryal0124/LLM-Security-Gateway/README.md

 # LLM Security Mini Gateway

 This project is a simple security layer for Large Language Models (LLMs).
-It checks user input before sending it to the model to make sure it is safe.
+It checks user input before sending it to the model to make sure it is safe from attacks such as jailbreak, prompt injection detection etc

 ---